Straps for Vintage Wristwatches

-My interest in these vintage watches goes back to 2004, when I inherited my grandfather's wristwatch as I mentioned above.
+My interest in vintage watches began when I inherited my grandfather's wristwatch as I mentioned above.
 Although I had known this watch all my life, I didn't realise until I inherited it that it was a Rolex, with a sterling silver case hallmarked for 1918 or 1919.
 My grandmother's wristwatch, which my mother used to wear every day, is a matching Rolex wristwatch in a gold Dennison case hallmarked for 1917 or 1918.
 There is more about these watches at My Grandparents' Watches.

-When I inherited them they were fitted with the wrong straps, and neither of them ran.
-After an overhaul by a Rolex licensed watchmaker they now both run beautifully.
+When I inherited the watches they were fitted with the wrong straps, and neither of them ran.
+After an overhaul by a Rolex licensed watchmaker they both worked perfectly.
 The next problem was to find suitable straps.
-The lady's watch was easily fitted with a new strap, but the man's watch was a different matter.
+My grandmother's watch was easily fitted with a new strap, but my grandfather's watch was a different matter.
 Why should this be?

-The nature and size of these fixed lugs presents a problem to the collector of these interesting early wristwatches.
+These narrow lugs present a problem to the collector of these interesting early wristwatches.
 After cleaning and servicing, watches that are now around a hundred years old go just as well now as when they were new, and they cry out to be worn.
-However, modern wristwatch straps and bands either just do not fit the fixed wire lugs, or look completely wrong.
-A 35mm diameter wristwatch on a 10mm wide ladies strap not only looks ridiculous, it is not comfortable to wear because the narrow strap concentrates too much pressure on the wrist.
-A military style cuff type strap with a wide back piece not only looks better, it also distributes pressure more evenly and so is more comfortable.
-Over months in 2004 I hunted high and low to find an original cuff pattern strap to suit the narrow fixed lugs of my grandfather's watch, and managed to find just two which came anywhere near: but one was very expensive and badly designed; and the other was an unattractive design with poor quality workmanship.
+However, modern wristwatch straps and bands do not fit the fixed wire lugs, and a 35mm diameter wristwatch on a 10mm wide ladies' wrist strap not only looks ridiculous, it is also uncomfortable to wear.

 Development of My Designs

 After all this effort and still not able to wear my grandfather's watch, I resolved that I would have to have a cuff type strap made to my own design and specification.
 This involved getting made a new press knife, which is used like a pastry cutter to cut out the leather pieces under a hydraulic press.
-There really is no other way to get a regular result with a neat finish to the cut surface, because leather is such a tough material.
-These press knives are not cheap and making just one strap this way would have made it very expensive, so I had a few extra made that I could sell to offset the manufacturing costs, and so that fellow enthusiasts could enjoy wearing their own vintage watches.
+There really is no other way to get a neat finish to the cut surface because leather is such a tough material.
+These press knives are not cheap and making just one strap would have made it very expensive, so I had a few extra made that I could sell to offset the tooling costs, and so that fellow enthusiasts could enjoy wearing their own vintage watches.

 The British Horological Institute

-I am an Associate Member of the British Horological Institute (BHI).
+In January 2019 I was made a Fellow of the British Horological Institute (BHI).
 Formed in 1858 to promote horology, the BHI today continues to provide education, standards and support to its members around the world involved in making, repairing and servicing clocks and watches.
-Although primarily an organisation for professionals in the watch and clock trade, associate membership is open to non-professionals and brings the monthly BHI Horological Journal and access to BHI resources such as the extensive library.
+Although primarily an organisation for professionals in the watch and clock trade, associate membership is open to non-professionals and brings the monthly Horological Journal and access to resources such as the extensive library, courses and teaching facilities.

 National Association of Watch and Clock Collectors (NAWCC)